dav-par/eng114_DevOps/Documentation/docs/IaC_cloud_task.md

 -
     - press esc
     - type `:wq!`
+        - exits the vim editor and saves (writes)
     - `sudo cat pass.yml`
+        - should post random chars if working
     - `sudo chmod 666 pass.yml`
+        - means that all users can read and write but cannot execute the file/folder
     - `cd ~/.ssh`
     - `sudo chmod 400 david_eng114.pem`
     - ssh-keygen -t rsa